The Durability of Love: Background and History of Tim McLaughlin’s Notes Toward Absolute Zero

 |Edition / Version||Number of Story Lexias|

 In his introduction to the 2019 Edition of NTAZ, "Water into Ice: From Hypertext to Book," McLaughlin provides some insights into the production of the work.
 The idea for it began, as he states, as early as 1992 and envisioned all along as "a new format for the time: hypertext" (7).
 During the next three years, paper iterations developed into digital ones.
-But by 1998––a mere three years after McLaughlin published Versions 2.1 and 3.1––Apple quit supporting floppy disks.
-Windows followed suit in 2001.
-The end of the CD-ROM drive came in 2012 when Apple no longer produced computers with them.
-The inaccessibility of his work to the public (11) induced McLaughlin to create a new paper edition that remains today unpublished.
+With the demise of the floppy disk drive in 1998 for Apple computers and 2001 for Windows computers and the end of the CD-ROM drive in 2012 in Apple computers, the digital versions became challenging to access.
+"Motivated to reformat this work because [he] feared that soon it would be frozen in obsolete technology" (11), McLaughlin produced new paper editions that remain today unpublished.
 In total, there are three print editions and four digital versions.
-Taken together, they tell a fascinating story about the material practice of the late 20th and early 21st literary art and the way artists pushed back against the notion that works published as computer hypertexts should not be reconstituted as print.
+Taken together, they tell a fascinating story about the material practice of the late 20th and early 21st literary art and push back against the notion that works published as computer hypertexts should not be reconstituted as print.

 “Notes toward Absolute Zero.
 Hypertext Fiction”

-On the first page readers find to chunk of text written in the 2nd person point of view by an omniscient narrator introducing the story.
+On the first page readers find to chuck of text written in the 2nd person point of view by an omniscient narrator introducing the story.
 It reads:

 This is a story that takes place in the space between movement.
 It begins when you realize that you can control your departure but not your arrival.
 If you find yourself somewhere else, perhaps gathered into the hypnotic sway of the sleeping car, it is because you have given up control over something.
 Travel is a conversation between places.